datacommonsorg/data/scripts/india_census/readme.md

 5. Clean the resolved CSV: `python india_census/geo/convert_census_location_to_json.py`

 6. It produces a CSV called `india_census_2011_geo_cleaned.json`.
-It's a simple key value json.
-Snippet of it looks like this
+It's a simple key-value JSON.
+A snippet of it looks like this
 ```
 {
     "COI2011-00-000-00000-000000-0000-000000": "dcid:country/IND",